Author – Academic

-Highly-accomplished author, researcher and analyst, with a Ph.D. degree in History and broad-based education encompassing areas of transnational history, labour, ethnicity, international relations, intelligence, law, and security.
+Highly-accomplished author and researcher with a Ph.D. degree in History and broad-based education encompassing areas of transnational history, labour, ethnicity, international relations, intelligence, law, and security.

 Demonstrated record of project and publication success, advancing knowledge by researching and analysis, reviewing and editing diverse documents to make difficult concepts easy to understand.
 Dedicated and adaptable with meticulous attention to detail and outstanding organizational, analytical, communication and collaborative relationship-building attributes.

 Deportation from Canada, Part of the Canadian Historical Association’s Immigration and Ethnicity Booklet Series, Vol 36 Fall/Winter 2018